LivePersonInc/developer-center/pages/documents/ConversationalAI/Maven/aiPoweredRouting/UseMavenRoutingFromBot.md

    <img class="fancyimage" width="700" src="img/maven/image_50.png">

-3. Use response from AskMaven API to execute a transfer to Skill task
+3. Use response from Recommendation API to execute a transfer to Skill task

-### AskMaven from Google DialogFlow
+### Recommendation API from Google DialogFlow

 #### Get The Conversation ID

-The conversation id is required for using the AskMaven APIs.
+The conversation id is required for using the Recommendation APIs.
 This ID is used by the policy to retrieve conversation and session store parameters.

 Inside **Dialogflow Fulfillment**, modify the sample code for the event handler for each request.